ssherwood/spring-boot-jpa/README.md

 Sweet!
 This is pretty nice but how do we get the application to be able to Create, Read, Update and Delete our Patients?

-# Step 3: Create a JPA Repository
+# Create a JPA Repository

 Create a package called `repositories` in the base package and create a `PatientRepository` Java interface class.
 Finally, add the following code: